-• i32 get_count(keyspace, key, column_parent, consistency_level)
+• i32 get_count(key, column_parent, predicate, consistency_level)

-Counts the columns present in column_parent.
+Counts the columns present in column_parent within the predicate.

 The method is not O(1).
 It takes all the columns from disk to calculate the answer.
 The only benefit of the method is that you do not need to pull all the columns over Thrift interface to count them.